-- green chiles - 1 cup roasted and peeled, chopped
+- 1 cup green chiles - roasted and peeled

 - In a large, heavy-bottomed soup pot, cook the bacon over medium high heat until lightly browned.
 Add the onion and cook until tender - about 10 minutes.
 Stir in the garlic, chipotle powder, salt, and pepper and cook for a few more minutes.